- Audio CD - 4+ hours Instructions

 Dr. Bostick earned her BA at St. Olaf College and her Ph.D. at The University of Kansas.
 Dr. Bostwick completed a clinical child psychology internship and fellowship at The Children’s Mercy Hospital in Kansas City, Missouri.
 She has spent her entire career either working within medical practices or partnering with community medical professionals to provide integrative care.

 Financial: Dr. Christi Bostwick is in private practice.
-She is an adjunct assistant professor at The University of Kansas and Rockhurst University.
+She is an adjunct assistant professor at St. Olaf College.
 Dr. Bostwick receives royalties for her published materials and receives a speaking honorarium from PESI, Inc.

 Non-financial: Dr. Christi Bostwick has no non-financial information to disclose.